datacamp/authoring/docs/courses/guidelines/style.md

 y <- sum(x)
 ~~~~~

-### Don't use backticks or quotes to refer to variables or functions inside comments:
+### Don't use backticks or quotes to refer to variables or functions inside comments

 Good: